CR3Swapper/bluepill/VMCS-GUEST.md

 * Selector fields.

     - TR.
-The TI flag (bit 2) must be 0.
+The TI flag (bit 2) must be 0. :white_check_mark:
     - LDTR.
-If LDTR is usable, the TI flag (bit 2) must be 0.
+If LDTR is usable, the TI flag (bit 2) must be 0.  :white_check_mark:
     - SS.
-If the guest will not be virtual-8086 and the “unrestricted guest” VM-execution control is 0, the RPL (bits 1:0) must equal the RPL of the selector field for CS.
+If the guest will not be virtual-8086 and the “unrestricted guest” VM-execution control is 0, the RPL :white_check_mark:
+(bits 1:0) must equal the RPL of the selector field for CS. :white_check_mark:

 * Base-address fields.

     - TR, FS, GS.
-The address must be canonical.
+The address must be canonical. :white_check_mark:
     - CS.
-Bits 63:32 of the address must be zero.
+Bits 63:32 of the address must be zero. :white_check_mark:
     - SS, DS, ES.
-If the register is usable, bits 63:32 of the address must be zero.
+If the register is usable, bits 63:32 of the address must be zero. :white_check_mark:

 * Access-rights fields for CS, SS, DS, ES, FS, GS.

-    - CS Bits 3:0 (Type): must be 9, 11, 13, or 15 (accessed code segment).
+    - CS Bits 3:0 (Type): must be 9, 11, 13, or 15 (accessed code segment). :white_check_mark:
     - SS.
-If SS is usable, the Type must be 3 or 7 (read/write, accessed data segment).
+If SS is usable, the Type must be 3 or 7 (read/write, accessed data segment). :white_check_mark:
     - DS, ES, FS, GS.
-The following checks apply if the register is usable
+The following checks apply if the register is usable :white_check_mark:
-        - Bit 0 of the Type must be 1 (accessed).
+        - Bit 0 of the Type must be 1 (accessed). :white_check_mark:
-        - If bit 3 of the Type is 1 (code segment), then bit 1 of the Type must be 1 (readable).
+        - If bit 3 of the Type is 1 (code segment), then bit 1 of the Type must be 1 (readable). :white_check_mark:
     - Bit 4 (S).
-If the register is CS or if the register is usable, S must be 1
+If the register is CS or if the register is usable, S must be 1 :white_check_mark:

 ```
 es selector: 0x000000000000002B